Donald Garrett: Biography

 Garrett, who preferred to be called Rafael, was raised in Chicago, where, along with musicians like John Gilmore and Clifford Jordan, he attended DuSable High School, studying music with "Captain" Walter Dyett.
 He initially started playing clarinet and saxophone, but later began studying bass after meeting Wilbur Ware.
 Around 1951, he met Muhal Richard Abrams, who credited Garrett with being a major influence on the direction that music in Chicago would take.
 In 1955, Garrett met John Coltrane while the latter was touring with Miles Davis.
 Garrett later told an interviewer that he and Coltrane had "been friends since 1955, and whenever he is in town, he comes over to my house, and we go over ideas."
 (One idea that originated with Garrett, and that Coltrane liked, was that of using two bass players.
 Coltrane frequently employed two bassists in the early 1960s.)
 Garrett also introduced Coltrane and Abrams at around this time.

-Garrett worked as a bassist with Ira Sullivan from 1960-1962, recording Bird Lives!, and also played with Rahsaan Roland Kirk, recording Introducing Roland Kirk, and Eddie Harris, recording Jazz for "Breakfast at Tiffany's" and A Study in Jazz.
+Garrett worked as a bassist with Ira Sullivan from 1960 to 1962, recording Bird Lives!, and also played with Rahsaan Roland Kirk, recording Introducing Roland Kirk, and Eddie Harris, recording Jazz for "Breakfast at Tiffany's" and A Study in Jazz.
 During this time, Garrett also performed with the Ira Sullivan-Rahsaan Roland Kirk Quintet, which featured Abrams on piano, as well as in a trio with Abrams and drummer Steve McCall.
 In 1961, he played as a second bassist with Coltrane's group alongside Reggie Workman while the group was performing in Chicago.
 That same year, he was one of the co-founders, with Abrams, of the Experimental Band, a forerunner of the AACM.